Our Best Board Games for 8 Year Olds Recommendation

-- Each player or team tries to score the required number of five-card sequences before their opponents.
+- Each player or team tries to score the required number of five-card SEQUENCES before their opponents

 How complicated or simple should board games for 8 year olds be?

 Is it hard to keep a child interested without making a game too difficult?